The Trust Is Only as Good as What’s Inside It

 Gifts to ABLE Accounts

-Family members can also contribute to your child’s ABLE account, subject to the same annual limit ($18,000 total from all contributors in 2026).
+Family members can also contribute to your child’s ABLE account, subject to its own annual limit ($20,000 total from all contributors in 2026).
 The advantage: ABLE funds are accessible via debit card for everyday disability expenses.
 The limitation: annual cap and $100,000 SSI-safe balance.

 For many families, the optimal strategy is both: fund the ABLE account up to its annual cap for everyday needs, and direct additional gifts to the SNT for long-term security.